YunMoJun/AST-APP/README.md

-# AccountManager
+# AST-APP

-Record the accounts and passwords of each platform, including associated phone numbers and email addresses.
+①Record the accounts and passwords of each platform, including associated phone numbers and email addresses.
+②Personal navigation website.
+③Accounting tools.
+④Linked database.